Budapestby VisitCity Guides

 Europe's first underground railway still connects District 6's major cultural landmarks

-Tram lines 4 and 6 traverse Teréz körút, part of the Grand Boulevard system, connecting District 6 to both Buda and other Pest districts.
-These modern, efficient trams run frequently throughout the day and well into the night, ensuring easy access to all parts of the city.
+Trams 4 and 6 go through Teréz körút, which is part of the Grand Boulevard system.
+These connect District 6 to both Buda and other parts of Pest.
+These modern, efficient trams run all the time during the day and late into the night, so getting around the city is easy and cheap.

-The district is also highly walkable and bike-friendly, with dedicated cycling lanes across most streets.
-Many attractions within District 6 are easily reachable on foot, while the excellent public transport connections make exploring the broader city convenient and affordable.
+The district is also really walkable and bike-friendly.
+Most streets have dedicated bike lanes.
+A lot of attractions within District 6 are easy to reach on foot, and the great public transport connections make exploring the rest of the city convenient and affordable.

 Station/StopLinesNearby Attractions